polterguy/polterguy.github.io/index.md

 engine, or Domain Specific programming Language engine - Giving you workflow support, task scheduling, the ability to create your own DSL, etc. Even if you don't care about its CRUD generator, it would still be highly valuable, due to its DSL capabilities.
-The DSL engine just so happens to easily lend itself to generating backend code, and frontend Angular code, in addition to all the other things it gives you.
+The DSL engine just so happens to easily lend itself to generating backend and frontend code, in addition to all the other things it helps you with.

 ## Productivity